jkrauth/labdevices/README.md

 After restarting the PC check that you are part of the usb group by typing `groups` into the terminal.

 The communication with the usb device should now work.

+##### Ethernet devices

+If an ethernet device is not recognized, check its settings.
+Usually a fixed IP address can be given, which should be part of the local subnet.